volume-trader/QuantowerKB/quantower-algo/strategy-runner.md

 When you launch your strategy in backtesting mode, the backtesting environment section converts to the Progress section.
 Here you can see the history playback progress bar and **Visualizer button** on the right side of each symbol row.&#x20;

-The Visualizer button allows us to open some Quantower panels and visually track the strategy operation during the history playback.
+The Visualizer button allows us to open some VT-Terminal panels and visually track the strategy operation during the history playback.
 The most interesting panels are Account performance, showing the trading results of your strategy, and Chart panel, which will display trades using a visual trading interface.
 You can also visualize the backtesting process in various panels such as Time\&Sales, DOM Surface, and TPO Chart, etc.&#x20;

 ![Backtesting playback process](../.gitbook/assets/playback.png)